Billie Holiday’s Old House

 Also as a young boy, James worked with one of Baltimore’s Arabbers.
 (An Arabber is a street merchant who sells fruits and vegetables from a brightly painted horse-drawn cart.)
 He helped the owner sell fruits and vegetables to local residents.
 Explained James, “I packaged up whatever fruit or vegetables the customer wanted – basically did whatever was needed by the owner.”

-Mr. Ozazewski said he “was so delighted to see all the artwork that the community has been doing to raise awareness about Billie Holiday – and to think that I grew up in her house – wow!”
+Mr. Ozazewski said he “was so delighted to see all the artwork that the community has done to raise awareness about Billie Holiday – and to think that I grew up in her house – wow!”

 Photo1: James today with his boyhood photo at 217 S Durham St. (photo by Jan Mooney)